Modules

 typical Scala module.

-When defining your own module abstractions, in general you should use trait
+When defining your own module abstractions, in general you should use traits

 and not `class`es, except in the case of